vineethka/DemoApp/README.md

 1. Clone this repo
 2. Open shell window and navigate to project folder
-3. Run `pod install` or 'pod update' depending on libraries is already installed on the local or not.
+3. Run `pod install` or `pod update` depending on libraries is already installed on the local or not.
 4. open the 'DemoApp.xcworkspace'

+### Note
+Please make sure to install XCode 10.2.1 (Swift 5), Cocoapods 1.6.1 to run the project